the-abdulbasit/BasitOgunlanasPortfolio/README.md

-  # Portfolio Structure
+  # Basit's Portfolio

-  This is a code bundle for Portfolio Structure.
+  This is a code bundle for my portfolio.
 The original project is available at https://www.figma.com/design/uZYUDEUNBrv3yA9ygXa1bi/Portfolio-Structure.

   ## Running the code